yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ### Capability Discovery

-In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute inside the "meta"
+In order to help a client to discover support for this profile, the directory object of an ACME server MUST contain the following attribute inside the "auto-renewal" object in the "meta"
 field:

-- star-delegation-enabled: boolean flag indicating support for the profile specified in this memo.
+- delegation-enabled: boolean flag indicating support for the profile specified in this memo.
 An ACME server that supports this delegation profile MUST include this key, and MUST set it to true.